lauraleehollande/lauraleehollande/README.md

 I am a student at Algosup since September 2020.

-I am a very curious and passionate person
+I am a very curious and passionate person, please do not hesite to have a look on my [Moonshot project](https://github.com/lauraleehollande/My-Moonshot-Project).

 ### Languages I'm learning